 Notice how the sponsor writes “(16.4%) (1)” next to Sponsor Equity to make the amount seem bigger than it really is.
-Sure, the sponsor’s equity is indeed 16.4% of total equity raised, but their skin in the game is really only 4.5% of total capital.
+Sure, the sponsor's equity is indeed 16.4% of total equity raised.
+However, their skin in the game is really only 4.5% of total capital.

 If you plan to take more risk as an equity investor, you want the sponsor to feel as much pain as possible if things go wrong.
 I have seen several deals go south for equity investors because the sponsor had very little equity invested.